 Timing of desiccation is critical to ensure grain yield and quality are not compromised.
 Desiccating too early can lead to both significant yield penalties and grain size problems.
-Results from a trial (Lenaghan & McCann 2003)1 indicate that desiccation should not occur before 50% of the seeds in the pods present in the top third of the canopy are displaying some colour change (yellow-buff) and the remaining seeds are firm to touch and a deep green colour.
-(See Table 2 and Photo 1.)
+Research results indicate that desiccation should not occur before 50% of the seeds in the pods present in the top third of the canopy are displaying some colour change (yellow-buff) and the remaining seeds are firm to touch and a deep green colour.
+(See Table 2 and Figure 1.)